 Your entire home should be a retreat that’s warm and comfy in the winter season and cool and comfortable in the summer.
 However, owners of some homes with multiple levels find the upper floor is stubbornly hotter or colder than the main floor.

-This could merely be because most thermostats in a house are on the main floor, which is where people spend the most time—in the living room, kitchen, etc.—so they set the temperature according to how it feels on the first floor.
+This could merely be because most thermostats in a house are on the first floor, which is where people spend the most time—in the living room, kitchen, etc.—so they set the temperature according to how it feels on the first floor.

-Why Is My Upstairs So Cold/Not Heating?
+Why Is My Upstairs Always Cold/Not Heating?

 How You Can Fix a Hot or Cold Upstairs?

 If your upstairs is hotter or colder than the ground level of your house, an HVAC zoning system could be an effective solution.